Why We Need Fin Trade Laws

 100 million sharks are killed each year and the fins from up to 73 million sharks are sold for shark fin soup.

 70% of the 14 most common shark species involved are considered at high or very high risk of extinction.

 Some shark populations have declined by more than 90% in recent decades due to overfishing.

 More than 70 shark species are at risk of extinction.

 Focusing on the trade

 Individual fishermen may make a little bit of extra money from fins, and restaurants may enjoy the status of offering the dish, but the real money is made by the traders.
-The same organizations that deal with fins are often involved in other illegal dealings, such as endangered species products or drug and human trafficking.
+The same organizations that deal with fins are often involved in other illegal dealings, such as other endangered species products or drug trafficking.
 The sale and trade of a product that rivals the drug trade must be addressed differently than other fisheries management issues.